theMultitude/DS-Unit-3-Sprint-1-Software-Engineering/module1-python-modules-packages-and-environments/README.md

 complicated libraries and exposes streamlined functionality with a simplified API.

+Also note - there's a lot more than 2 ideas above.
+Throughout the week, whenever you have finished the daily assignment baseline, you can always come back and add more functionality to your `lambdata` (including ideas of your own)!

 ## Resources and Stretch Goals

 The [official Python packaging tutorial](https://packaging.python.org/tutorials/packaging-projects/)